XOP/css-codeguide/README.md

 ### CSSG

-The project [CSSG](https://github.com/XOP/css-o-gram), that I've started not so long time ago is intended to improve readability and bring more transparency to your CSS.
+The main idea behind [CSSG](http://cssg.rocks) project is bringing transparency to the common CSS codebase.
+In a nutshell, it's a meta-language that uses CSS comments for module documenting.

 Take a look at live example: